How to Clean Leather Car Seats

 It doesn't matter if you have a retro ride or the latest, greatest model: A set of leather seats can give any car a luxurious edge.
 (Technology and trends might come and go, but leather is the material-equivalent to driving off into the sunset.)

 The catch?
 With great style comes great responsibility.
 Whether you accidentally spilled your drive-thru order or are coming home from an ultra-sandy beach trip, your seats are bound to get a little messy.
 Sure, one tiny crumb or stain might not seem like a huge deal; however, it can seriously cramp your ride's overall appeal.
-And, to make matters even more complicated, you can't tidy up your leather car seats with any type of cleaner.
-One false move, and your leather might be ruined for good.
+And, to make matters even more complicated, you can't tidy up your leather car seats with just any type of cleaner.
+One false move and your leather might be ruined for good.

 To help, check out this step-by-step guide to cleaning your car's leather seats.